eXpandFramework/Reactive.XAF/src/Modules/Office.Cloud.Microsoft/Readme.md

 1. Go to [App registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) in the Azure portal.
 2. Select New registration, then enter an application name.
 3. Select the Supported account types, depending on your case.
-5. Select Register and copy the `Application (Client) ID` into the application configuration AppSettings `MSClientID` entry.
+5. Select Register and copy the `Application (Client) ID` to the related XAF model entry.
 7. From the left pane, select `Authentication`.
-   * If you target the XAF web click on `Add Platform`, select `Web` enter a uri like `http://localhost:2064/login.aspx` and and copy this value to your Web.Config `RedirectUri` AppSettings entry.
+   * If you target the XAF web click on `Add Platform`, select `Web` enter a uri like `http://localhost:2064/login.aspx` and and copy this value to the related XAF model entry.
 Enable the implicit grant flow by selecting both `Access Token` and `ID Tokens`.
    * If you target the XAF win click on `Add Platform` and select `Mobile and desktop applications`.
-Check on one of the predefined Url e.g the https://login.live.com/oauth20_desktop.srf and copy this value to your App.Config `RedirectUri` AppSettings entry.
+Check on one of the predefined Url e.g the https://login.live.com/oauth20_desktop.srf and copy this value to the related XAF model entry.
 6. From the left pane, select `Certificates & secrets` > New client secret.
 Enter a description, select the validity duration, and select Add.
-Copy the value into the application configuration AppSettings `MSClientSecret` entry.
+Copy the value into the related XAF model entry.
 This step is only required for Web applications.
 8. From the left pane, select API permissions > Add a permission to configure additional endpoint access.
 In the [Query the MSGraph endpoints](https://github.com/eXpandFramework/DevExpress.XAF/tree/lab/src/Modules/Office.Cloud.Microsoft#query-the-msgraph-endpoints) you can see an example of how to use the API to query the User endpoint.
+Copy these permissions to into the related XAF model.
-1. Configure additional permissions and OAuth2 settings using the XAF Model editor.
+1. The into the related XAF model is available

 #### Authentication